Rheumatoid Arthritis Drugs Market Size and Share

 Competitive Landscape

-The rheumatoid arthritis drugs market exhibits moderate concentration, with the top five companies controlling a significant revenue share.
+The rheumatoid arthritis drugs market exhibits moderate concentration, with the top five companies accounting for a significant share of revenue.
 AbbVie, Pfizer, Novartis, Johnson & Johnson, and Bristol Myers Squibb leverage broad immunology portfolios and life-cycle management strategies.
-AbbVie’s acquisitions, exceeding USD 22 billion since 2024, diversify its pipeline beyond Humira erosion, while Skyrizi and Rinvoq already deliver double-digit quarterly growth.
+AbbVie’s acquisitions, totaling more than USD 22 billion since 2024, diversify its pipeline beyond Humira erosion, while Skyrizi and Rinvoq already deliver double-digit quarterly growth.
 Pfizer capitalizes on biosimilar production scale, recently launching Abrilada in multiple EU markets at a 50% list price discount to Humira.

 Biosimilar entrants Sandoz, Amgen, and Samsung Bioepis disrupt pricing but must secure formulary access amid PBM rebate dynamics.
 Litigation over anti-competitive tactics, exemplified by Sandoz-Amgen Enbrel lawsuits, underscores heightened legal scrutiny.
-Mid-cap innovators such as Sanofi, SciRhom, and Cullinan Therapeutics explore oral cytokine inhibitors or bispecific antibodies to capture unmet needs in refractory disease.
+Mid-cap innovators such as Sanofi, SciRhom, and Cullinan Therapeutics are exploring oral cytokine inhibitors and bispecific antibodies to address unmet needs in refractory disease.
+Chinese manufacturer Jiangsu Hengrui priced its adalimumab biosimilar at CNY 1,200 (USD 165) per syringe and seized 12% of China’s market within a year, forcing multinational incumbents to deepen patient-support rebates.
+Meanwhile, SetPoint Medical broke new ground by winning FDA approval for a vagus nerve stimulation device for biologically refractory patients, foreshadowing future competition from non-pharmacologic modalities.

 Rheumatoid Arthritis Drugs Industry Leaders